 Positions at private internationally accredited grade and high schools are most desired by foreign teachers.
-Teaching positions in such schools as the International School Bangkok (ISB), American School of Bangkok, and Bangkok Patana School pay an average monthly salary of 4,000 U.S. dollars (144,000 Thai baht) along with generous housing allowances and other benefits.
-To be qualified for work in these schools, a teacher must have at least a Bachelors Degree in Education, teacher's certification from a western country, and prior teaching experience.
+Teaching positions in such schools as the International School Bangkok (ISB), American School of Bangkok, and Bangkok Pattana School pay an average monthly salary of 4,000 U.S. dollars (120,000 Thai baht) along with generous housing allowances and other benefits.
+To be qualified for work in these schools, a teacher must have at least a Bachelors's Degree in Education, a teacher's certification from a western country, and prior teaching experience.
 Students attending these internationally accredited schools include the children of foreign diplomats and businessmen.
 Thai nationals who can pass the schools' entrance exams and afford the high tuition can also attend.
 The primary language of instruction and for school affairs is English.

 2. Thai - International Private Non-accredited Grade and High Schools

 A step down from the internationally accredited schools are the Thai - international private non-accredited grade and high schools.
 Some of these schools are run by Christian churches and they include such institutions as Assumption Convent and Sarasas Ektra.
 Unlike internationally accredited schools, the primary language of instruction for students and school affairs is in Thai.
 Schools do have English Programs beginning with grade one in which students receive English instruction from foreign teachers in English, math, science, and health education.
 Students in higher grades also receive English instruction in social studies.
 Western foreign teachers employed at these schools receive average monthly salaries in the range of $1,500-$2,500 (45,000-77,000 Thai baht) with paid holidays and other benefits.
 To be qualified for work in these schools, a western foreign teacher must have at least a Bachelors Degree in any field with preference for a degree in Education.
-If qualified applicants pass a teaching demo, they are usually hired on a three month probationary period.
-The majority of the students enrolled in these schools are Thai nationals who can pass the entrance tests and afford paying the tuition.
+If qualified applicants pass a teaching demo, they are usually hired on a three-month probationary period.
+The majority of the students enrolled in these schools are Thai nationals who can pass the entrance tests and afford to pay the tuition.
 A few students of mixed nationality also attend.

 3. Thai Government Non-Accredited Grade and High Schools

-Thai government non-accredited grade and high schools are public institutions which all students may attend.
+Thai government non-accredited grade and high schools are public institutions that all students may attend.
 Although the primary language of instruction is in Thai, students also can take English classes beginning in the elementary grades.
 An increasing number of government schools have also set up English Programs in recent years.
 Many schools, however, still hire western foreign teachers only to teach English conversation classes.
 The facilities of these schools are often inferior to those of private schools.
 Class sizes in the range of 50-60 are very often much higher than those in private schools.
 To work in the government school, western teachers should have a degree; however, many get a teaching position with only a Teaching of English as a Foreign Language (TEFL) certificate.
 Pay at these schools varies in the range of $1,000-$1,500 (30,000-45,000 Thai baht) per month with paid holidays and some benefits.

 4. Private Language Schools

 If one doesn't like teaching young people, there are numerous private language schools in Thailand.
-These schools usually offer advanced English instruction to adults who are interested in travelling, studying, or working abroad.
+These schools usually offer advanced English instruction to adults who are interested in traveling, studying, or working abroad.
 Many of the schools will advertise small group special IELTS or GRE test preparation classes, and also have individual tutorials set up according to the needs of students.
 To work in these schools, a teacher should theoretically have a degree; however, many western teachers who put on a good teaching demo are hired with only a high school diploma.
 Teachers usually work part-time at these schools in the evenings and on weekends.
 The pay is usually $10-$15 (300-450 Thai baht) per hour.
 Many young back-packers pick up extra coin by working at private language schools.